openresty/docker-openresty/README.md

 * The `1.13.6.2-alpine` is built from `OpenSSL 1.0.2r` because of build issues on Alpine. `1.15.8.1-alpine` is built from `OpenSSL 1.1.1c` on `Alpine 3.9`.

+* Windows images must be built from the same version as the host system it runs on.
+See [Windows container version compatibility](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility).
+Our images are currently built from the "Windows Server 2016" series.

 * The `SIGQUIT` signal will be sent to nginx to stop this container, to give it an opportunity to stop gracefully (i.e, finish processing active connections).
 The Docker default is `SIGTERM`, which immediately terminates active connections.
 Note that if your configuration listens on UNIX domain sockets, this means that you'll need to manually remove the socket file upon shutdown, due to [nginx bug #753](https://trac.nginx.org/nginx/ticket/753).